immasei/food-tracker-go/README.md

 - Sharing unwanted food with nearby app users.

 ### What is functioning
 - Food List main page is fully functioning.
-This out Minimum Viable Product (MVP).
+This is our Minimum Viable Product (MVP).
 - Login/Signup functions are fully functioning.
-User data will synchonize to our Google Firebase backend and database.
+User data will synchronize to our Google Firebase backend and database.
-- User and Settings page have basic interfaces.
+- User and Settings pages have basic interfaces.
 User details can be displayed, but some backend functions are to be implement.
 - Camera page based on our mini project.
-Camera funtion is working.
+Camera function is working.
 - Recipe page is passing ingredients with prompts and able to receive the recipe.

 ### TODO items
-- Add backend function to many pages.
+- Add backend functions to many pages.
 - Fix the tab bar display problem.
+- Add AI receipt recognition function.
-- (Optional) Add food sharing funciton.
+- Add food sharing function.

 ### Current challenges
-- Recipe page need to pass dynamic ingredient since it is passing preset ingredient.
+- Recipe page needs to pass dynamic ingredient since it is passing preset ingredient.
 Enable user to adjust prompt in high level.
+- Integrating a map SDK for food sharing function is challenging.
+- We are encountering a lot of bugs while creating new functions.